chunglim/foolmath/PAGE-2.md

 Note that `%` or probably `$` is a shell prompt, you don't have to type.

 For GNU `gcc`,<br>
-% `gcc -Wall -Wextra -Werror -pedantic-errors -Os -std=c99 -pedantic -s square.c`
+% `gcc -Wall -Wextra -Werror -pedantic-errors -O2 -std=c99 -pedantic -s square.c`

 For LLVM `clang`, it is nearly the same, just omit `-s` option,<br>
-% `clang -Wall -Wextra -Werror -pedantic-errors -Os -std=c99 -pedantic square.c`
+% `clang -Wall -Wextra -Werror -pedantic-errors -O2 -std=c99 -pedantic square.c`

 **Running**